Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-08-04-clang-four-loop.md

 make -j 8
 ```

 If clang builds successfully, you can find the binary in `build/bin`.
 Now, we need to add our "four" loop.
 Opening the clang source code in Visual Studio is very overwhelming.
 There is **a lot** of source code.
-After building llvm, there are 109880 files within the `llvm-project` directory.
+After building llvm, there are 109,880 files within the `llvm-project` directory at the time I cloned it.
 Where do we start looking for the code associated with `for` loops?
 We are interested in modifying clang, so a good first place to start is `llvm-project/clang`.
 There are still a large amount of files here to though.
 We need a plan of action.
 Let's see if we can modify the current `for` loop to only loop every four iterations.
 Delving into the source files in clang, we find `clang/lib/CodeGen/`.
 That looks promising since we want to modify the code generated for the `for` loop.
 The files are named like `CGObjCRuntime.cpp` and `CGLoopInfo.cpp`.
 There doesn't seem to be anything to use of us in `CGLoopInfo.cpp`.
 However, there is an interesting file named `CGStmt.cpp`. `for` loops are [iteration statements](https://en.wikibooks.org/wiki/C_Programming/Statements) so this file could be useful.
 Searching the rather large file for the keyword "for" results in way to many results.
 Near the top of the file though, around line 140 are these lines:

 ```
 case Stmt::IfStmtClass:      EmitIfStmt(cast<IfStmt>(*S));              break;